bestit/flagception-sdk/docs/activator/cookie.md

         $manager = new FeatureManager($activator);

-        // Will return true, if you have set a cookie called "flagception" with value "feature_abc") if ($manager->isActive('feature_abc')) {
+        // Will return true, if you have set a cookie called "FeatureTox" with value "feature_abc") if ($manager->isActive('feature_abc')) {
             // do something
         }